django-extensions/django-extensions/docs/list_model_info.rst

 ------------

 When working with large projects or when returning to a code base after some time away, it can be challenging to remember all of the fields and methods associated with your models.
-This command makes it easy to see
+This command makes it easy to see:

  * what fields are available
  * how they are refered to in queries